tinysheep007/tinysheep007/README.md

 ## Hello!!! 😄

 Hi!
-I'm Peter Zhang, a masters of data science student in UPenn.
-I would love to built more useful products using machine learning and data science.
-I am still on the road to learn more about AI and excited to explore more of the unkown.
+I'm Peter Zhang, a master's student in Data Science at UPenn.
+I am passionate about building useful products using machine learning and data science.
+I am continuously learning more about AI and am excited to explore the unknown.

 ## Projects 🔭